Mid-Century Modern

 The bed frame sets the tone for everything else in the room.
 In a modern bedroom, the most enduring choice is a low platform frame with a clean silhouette.
 Low frames keep the visual center of gravity close to the floor, which makes rooms feel calmer and more grounded.
 They also tend to look proportionally better in rooms with standard ceiling heights than the tall, imposing frames that were popular in earlier decades.

 When it comes to materials, you have two main directions to consider.
 Upholstered frames in linen, boucle, velvet, or performance fabric add softness and warmth to a bedroom that might otherwise lean cold.
 They are especially effective in rooms where the other furniture is hard edged or made from dark materials.
-Wood frames in oak, walnut, or ash bring natural texture and a sense of permanence.
-They tend to age well and work across a wider range of color schemes than upholstered options.
+A wood platform frame in oak, walnut, or ash brings natural texture and a sense of permanence.
+Wood tends to age well and works across a wider range of color schemes than upholstered options.
+A frame is one of the larger pieces in the room, so it is worth ordering early and building the rest of the set around it.

 Pay attention to the headboard.
 It is the part of the bed that reads most strongly from across the room, and it is worth investing in something you genuinely like.
 A padded headboard in a neutral fabric is the most versatile choice and one of the easiest ways to make a bedroom feel considered.
 Keep the height in proportion with the room: a very tall headboard can feel dramatic in a high-ceilinged space but oppressive in a standard room.